 The beautiful thing about the internet is that nothing exists in a vacuum.
 Chances are other people have had experiences with this company and – good or bad – they have shared those experiences somewhere.
-With just a tiny bit of digging, you can probably figure out if a website is fake.
-Google the name of the site plus “reviews.”
-Check with the Better Business Bureau.
+With just a tiny bit of digging, you can probably figure out if a website is fake based on reviews alone.
+Google the name of the site along with “+ reviews.”
+Check with the Better Business Bureau, or one of the myriad scam sites that exist to protect consumers.
 Just look a little.
-The internet may not be the best at telling you whether something is good, but it can definitely tell you when something is fake.
+The internet may not be the best at telling you whether something is good, but it can definitely tell you when something is bad.
 And all it takes to find out is about three minutes and Google.

 Where to Report Fake or Fraudulent Websites

 We encourage you to report fake websites.
-It’s good for the internet, it’s good for your inner chi and if you’re petty—it feels SOOOO good.
+It’s good for the internet, it’s good for your inner chi and if you’re petty—it gives you that good tingly feeling.
 Here’s where to report malicious websites:

 Microsoft gives its users an opportunity to report malicious sites within its browsers.
 To do this go to the Tools/Safety menu, select Phishing Filter/SmartScreen Filter and click “Report Unsafe Website.”